-Subclass of: E73 Information Object Superclass of: E32 Authority Document
+Subclass of: E73 Information Object Superclass of: E32 Authority Document the Encyclopaedia Britannica (E32) (Kogan, 1958)

 Scope note: This class comprises identifiable immaterial items that make propositions about reality.

 These propositions may be expressed in text, graphics, images, audiograms, videograms or by other similar means.
 Documentation databases are regarded as a special case of E31 Document.
 This class should not be confused with the term "document" in Information Technology, which is compatible with E73 Information Object.